briannesbitt/Carbon/.github/ISSUE_TEMPLATE.md

     Before anything else, please search in previous issues (both open and close): https://github.com/briannesbitt/Carbon/issues?q=is%3Aissue

-    ⚠️ Please don't create an issue about a problem already disccussed or addressed.
+    ⚠️ Please don't create an issue about a problem already discussed or addressed.

     ⚠️ Please check if the documentation (https://carbon.nesbot.com/docs/) answer your question or talk about the behavior you're about to describe.